Haitian conflict: Multinational intervention

-On 26 June 2024, Kenya's first contingent of 400 police officers landed in Port-au-Prince's international airport after months of delay.
+On 26 June 2024, Kenya's first contingent of 400 police officers landed in Port-au-Prince after months of delay.
 A second Kenyan contingent consisting of 200 officers arrived on 16 July.
-A contignent consisting of twenty Jamaican soldiers, four Jamaican policemen, and 2 Belizean soldiers arrived in Haiti on 12 September.
-75 Guatemalan Army military policeman, and 8 airmen from the Salvadoran Air Force landed in Port-au-Prince on 3 January 2025.
+This is the first time that an African Union country led a major peacekeeping operation outside of Africa.
+On 28 August 2024, Haitian National Police and Kenya Police, along with other foreign police forces as part of the Multinational Security Support Mission in Haiti, launched a joint operation to oust criminal gangs from parts of Port-au-Prince.
+A contingent consisting of twenty Jamaican soldiers, four Jamaican policemen and two Belizean soldiers arrived in Haiti on 12 September.
+Seventy-five Guatemalan Army military policeman, and eight airmen from the Salvadoran Air Force landed in Port-au-Prince on 3 January 2025.
+The Multinational Security Support mission was transformed into the UN-supported Gang Suppression Force on 2 October 2025.
+On 5 February 2026, the Haitian National Police received 3 K200A1s for use against the gangs.